unional/standard-log/packages/log/README.md

 or by setting the environment variable `STANDARD_LOG`.

-Production mode:
+`production` mode:
 - log level defaults to `logLevel.warn`.
 - `config()` can only be called once.
 - configuration is protected from tempering.
 - logs are performed out-of-band

-Development mode:
+`development` mode:
 - log level defaults to `logLevel.debug`.
-- a warning is emitted when calling `config()` or making log the first time.
+- a warning is emitted when calling `config()` or log for the first time.
+- logs are performed out-of-band

-Test mode:
+`test` mode:
 - log level defaults to `logLevel.debug`
+- logs are performed immediately

 ### Log Level